Gammer0909/ProblemSolve/README.md

 This repository contains my solution for the problem presented to me by Ameritech Computer Consultants, Inc.

+This was used as a assesment of my coding ability, however I would like to note that this project was more me learning the GUI library, and if you want an in-depth look at my coding ability, I would recommend looking at my other repositories.

 ## Problem

 This was the problem's full description: